How to Apply Conditional Formatting to Cells

 Private workSheet As WorkSheet = workBook.DefaultWorkSheet

-' Remove conditional formatting rule
+' Remove the first conditional formatting rule from the default worksheet

 workBook.SaveAs("removedConditionalFormatting.xlsx")